certsocietegenerale/fame/docs/modules.rst

 * A tag with the module's name will automatically be added to the analysis.

 For example, the module `virustotal_download` takes a hash and download the sample from VirusTotal.
 If it could not download the sample successfully, it should return ``False`` so that the next preloading module can be scheduled.
+In that case the module should print a log message showing what went wrong.

 Here is the minimal code required for a preloading module::